-The California State University does not discriminate on the basis of disability (physical and mental) - as this term is defined in CSU Executive Order 1097 - in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of disability (physical and mental) - as this term is defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) - in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.
-Janice Clausen, Director, Disability Services, Claudia Catota, Assistant to the President for Equity, Inclusion, and Compliance, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
-Inquiries concerning compliance may be presented to this person at 9001 Stockdale Highway, Office of the President, SA 140, Bakersfield, CA 93311, (661) 654-2137 (voice), ccatota@csub.edu.
-(661) 654-6288 (tdd).
-CSU Executive Order 1097 Revised March 29, 2019 (https://calstate.policystat.com/policy/10926024/latest/) (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Marcus Brown, Director of Equity, Inclusion, and Compliance & Title IX Coordinator, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
+Inquiries concerning compliance may be presented to this person at 9001 Stockdale Highway, Office of the President, Bakersfield, CA 93311, (661) 654-2713(voice), mbrown59@csub.edu/.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against, other CSU students.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party)

-Protected Status: Sex/Gender (or sex), Gender Identity (including transgender), Gender Expression and Sexual Orientation
+Protected Status: Gender (or sex), Gender Identity (including nonbinary and transgender), Gender Expression and Sexual Orientation

-California State University does not discriminate on the basis of sex , gender (or sex), gender identity (including transgender), gender expression or sexual orientation - as these terms are defined in CSU policy - in its programs and activities, including admission and access.
+California State University does not discriminate on the basis of gender (or sex), gender (including nonbinary and transgender), gender expression or sexual orientation - as these terms are defined in CSU policy - in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.
-Claudia Catota, Assistant to the President for Equity, Inclusion, and Compliance, Lori Blodorn, Associate Vice President, Human Resources and Administrative Services, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-Inquiries concerning compliance may be presented to this person at 9001 Stockdale Highway, Office of the President, ADM 104, Bakersfield, CA 93311, (661) 654-2137 (voice), (661) 654-6051 (tdd) ccatota@csub.edu.
-The California State University is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics. to all CSU students in all campus programs, including intercollegiate athletics.
-CSU Executive Order 1097 Revised March 29, 2019 (https://calstate.policystat.com/policy/10926024/latest/) (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.
+Marcus Brown, Director of Equity, Inclusion, and Compliance & Title IX Coordinator, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+Inquiries concerning compliance may be presented to this person at 9001 Stockdale Highway, Office of the President, Bakersfield, CA 93311, (661) 654-2713(voice), mbrown59@csub.edu/.
+The California State University is committed to providing equal opportunities to all CSU students in all university programs, including intercollegiate athletics.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against a Student(or any successor) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against other CSU students.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) Made Against an Employee or Third-Party (or any successor procedure) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made against the CSU, a CSU employee or a third party).